chembl/surechembl-data-client/README.md

 Note that the client code has been tested against Oracle, but is written in a DB-agnostic way to simplify usage in other scenarios.

+If you want to use PostgreSQL, you'll need:

+* Psycopg 2.6.1

 ## Python libraries

 The complete 'pinned' library dependencies can be found in the following files, for Ubuntu and Mac OS X: